tmm35/ctf-writeups/README.md

 # CTF Writeups

-These are my personal writeups from the boxes I have worked through from HacktheBox, HackSmarter, and OffSec Proving Grounds.
+These are my personal writeups from the boxes I have worked through from HacktheBox, HackSmarter, and OffSec.

 ## Index